-The Clean Air Act (CAA) requires the U.S. Environmental Protection Agency (EPA) to set National Ambient Air Quality Standards (NAAQS) for specific pollutants known as criteria pollutants.
+The Clean Air Act (CAA) requires the U.S. Environmental Protection Agency (EPA) to set national ambient air quality standards (NAAQS) for specific pollutants known as criteria pollutants.
 The law also requires EPA to periodically review and update the standards as necessary to ensure they provide adequate health and environmental protection.

-Each time EPA establishes a new or revises an existing NAAQS each state must adopt and submit a State Implementation Plan (SIP) for the implementation, maintenance, and enforcement of that NAAQS.
-The SIP must demonstrate that the state meets the requirements of each applicable element of Section 110(a)(2) of the CAA.
-Since many of these elements pertain to the basic infrastructure of air quality management programs, such as having the necessary legal authority and adequate resources, this SIP is often referred to as an "Infrastructure SIP."
-The Infrastructure SIP is required by Section 110(a)(1) of the CAA and is due no later than three years after any NAAQS is added or revised.
+Each time EPA establishes a new or revises an existing NAAQS each state must adopt and submit a revision to their State Implementation Plan (SIP) addressing the implementation, maintenance, and enforcement of that NAAQS.
+The SIP must demonstrate that the state meets the requirements of each applicable element of section 110(a)(2) of the CAA.
+Since many of these elements pertain to the basic infrastructure of air quality management programs, such as having the necessary legal authority and adequate resources, these SIPs are often referred to as "Infrastructure SIPs."
+An Infrastructure SIP is required by section 110(a)(1) of the CAA and is due no later than three years after a new NAAQS is added or an existing NAAQS is revised.

-The NAAQS for fine particulate matter, also known as PM2.5 which includes particles with an aerodynamic diameter less than or equal to a nominal 2.5 microns, were revised on September 21, 20061.
-The first fine particulate matter standards were established in 1997 and included a daily (24-hour average) and annual standard2.
-In the 2006 NAAQS revision the level of the daily standard was lowered from 65 micrograms per cubic meter (ug/m3) to 35 ug/m3.
+The NAAQS for fine particulate matter, which includes particles with an aerodynamic diameter less than or equal to a nominal 2.5 microns (PM2.5), were revised on December 14, 2012.
+The fine particulate matter standards, established in 1997 and revised in 2006, include a daily (24-hour average) and annual standard.
+In the 2012 NAAQS revision the primary annual PM2.5 standard was lowered from 15 micrograms per cubic meter ( $\mu$ g/m) to 12 $\mu$ g/m.
+The level of the daily standard was retained at 35 $\mu$ g/m.
 This decision was based upon the latest review of available scientific information linking health effects to PM2.5 concentrations.
-EPA found that PM2.5 concentrations posed health risks at levels lower than previously thought for shorter averaging periods, and tightened the daily standard to provide the necessary public health protections.
-The annual PM2.5 standard was retained without change.